 Cost: Free

-Museum Reopenings!
+Museum Exhibitions!

-More info from the SFMOMA here.
+More info here.

 Ghost Tours and More in Sacramento

-Where: Sacramento History Museum, 101 I St., Old Sacramento
+Where: Sacramento History Museum , 101 I St., Old Sacramento

-Dia de los Muertos celebration in Sacramento
+Dia de los Muertos celebrations in Sacramento

 Apple and pumpkin picking, 24Carrot in Apple Hill